Editor’s Introduction

 The first kind of desire is the straightforward one of the body’s needs.
 Thirst, hunger, desire for sex, the instinct of ‘fight or flight’, and so on; even quite complex instincts such as those that bring the swallows from the deep South to nest in my barn: they come on the wings of desire.

-Obviously desire at that level is not self-aware.
-But with human beings, desire comes into the service of self-awareness, or self-awareness comes into the service of desire – it is difficult to say which.
-This level of desire is focused on the preservation, expansion, and prolongation of ego-identity.
-When we become self-aware we become capable of thinking ‘I’.
-We bifurcate our experience into an ‘I’ in here that has experience and a ‘world’ out there that is experienced.
-We assume that ‘I’ has some ultimate validity independent of the flow of time, and we assume that the world exists independent of the moment of perception as a stable, enduring field, within which our experience takes place.
-This sets up a tremendous tension both within us and between us and the world that surrounds us.
-Every moment is telling us that ‘I’ is not permanent, not stable, and therefore not ultimately defensible, in a world that both threatens us perpetually with extinction and offers us the possibility of solidifying our identity.
+Obviously, desire at that level is not self-aware.
+But in human beings, desire enters into the service of self-awareness — or self-awareness enters into the service of desire; it is difficult to say which.
+At this level, desire becomes focused on the preservation, expansion, and prolongation of ego-identity.
+With self-awareness, we become capable of thinking in terms of ‘I’.
+We bifurcate our experience into an ‘I’ in here that undergoes experience, and a ‘world’ out there that is experienced.
+We assume that this ‘I’ has some ultimate validity independent of the flow of time, and that the world exists independent of the moment of perception, as a stable, enduring field, within which our experience takes place.
+This sets up a tremendous tension — both within us, and between us and the world that surrounds us.
+Every moment reminds us that ‘I’ is not permanent, not stable, and therefore not ultimately defensible, in a world that simultaneously threatens us with extinction and tempts us with the promise of solidifying our identity.

 But sometimes the objects of the senses escape our mundane, ego-based perception of them.
-Something about the object hints at something beyond merely self-reference, at a larger, broader, possibility within reality.
-That is when the third level of desire begins to take off, which I am calling Eros.
-It is when the desire for the ‘other’, which is based first of all on self, becomes the desire for Other as representing something more than self and other, which we have been looking at in terms of Beauty.
+Something about the object hints at something beyond merely self-reference, at a wider, deeper possibility within reality.
+That is when the third level of desire begins to awaken, which I am calling Eros.
+It is the point at which desire for the ‘other’, which begins in self-reference, becomes desire for the Other as pointing beyond both self and other — which we’ve been exploring in terms of Beauty.

-I see the gradation between the three levels in this way, but of course it is much more complex than that in the act.
+I see the gradation between the three levels in this way, but of course it is much more complex than that in practice.
 When you fall in love, for example, all three kinds of desire are present.
-Your body wants sex; you want the other person to affirm your identity; and there is something intuited of a real union beyond the selfish, something of a higher pleasure, something even of beauty.
-Moreover, there is a continuity between the levels of desire: each feeds into, and is to some extent involved in, the other.
-The desires of hunger and thirst, the drive for sex, the need for protection and so forth, cannot just be eliminated.
+Your body wants sex; you want the other person to affirm your identity; and you intuit something of a deeper union beyond the selfish, something of a higher pleasure, something even of beauty.
+Moreover, there is a continuity between the levels of desire: each feeds into, and is to some extent involved in, the others.
+Hunger and thirst, the drive for sex, the need for protection and so forth, cannot just be eliminated.
 One of the wonderful things about Sangharakshita’s approach to the Dharma is that he doesn’t ask you to do that.
 In fact he says quite explicitly, don’t try to get rid of the lower pleasures until you have a strong grasp on the higher.
-Otherwise you end up with the weirdness of so much religion.
-The art of applying this is of finding within the objects of mundane desire those that have a gleam of the transcendent.
-Sangharakshita calls this the ‘intermediary’: something that stands within your experience and faces towards you, offering an object of desire, but flashing with something from beyond.
+Otherwise you end up with the weirdness that afflicts so much religion.
+The art of applying this lies in finding, within the objects of mundane desire, those that carry a gleam of the transcendent.
+Sangharakshita calls this the ‘intermediary’: something that stands within your experience and faces towards you, offering itself as an object of desire, but flashing with something from beyond.

 Awareness of Aśubha

-This is what great works of art give us: an intermediary between us and Beauty.
-And to delve further into the idea of Beauty as a path I am going to reference one of the greatest works of art I know: Stalker, by Andrei Tarkovsky.
-The film is a meditation on desire, on hope and on faith, very powerfully and movingly explored.
-Tarkovsky famously said that his films don’t have a logic of narrative; they are concerned rather with the logic of images.
-So the story, if you could call it a story, is told beneath the surface of the conceptual mind.
-The images speak to one, giving a strong feeling of seeing something, realising something, without being exactly sure what it is.
-The central character is Stalker, who is so called because he leads people into a mysterious forbidden zone, in which, it is said, all desires are fulfilled.
-He leads a professor (representing science), and a writer (representing art) into the heart of the zone, which is a desolate post-industrial landscape, and as they are led further in you become more and more sensitive to the zone’s potentialities.
-Approaching the final entry towards the room where all desires are fulfilled, Stalker is in despair at the lack of reverence of the writer and the professor.
-He becomes almost furious at their inability to understand what they are doing, their doubts, their casualness and their failure to recognise the dangers of the zone.
-And he suddenly rounds on them and in a very intense, incantatory way recites this poem, which happens to be by Arsenie Tarkovsky, the film-maker’s father.
+This is what great works of art give us: an intermediary between ourselves and Beauty.
+To delve further into the idea of Beauty as a path let us turn to one of the greatest works of art I know: Stalker, by Andrei Tarkovsky.
+The film is a meditation on desire, hope and faith, explored with extraordinary power and feeling.
+Tarkovsky famously said that his films don’t follow the logic of narrative, but the logic of images.
+So the story, if you can call it that, unfolds beneath the surface of the conceptual mind.
+The images speak directly to us, creating a strong sense of seeing or realising something, even if we cannot say exactly what it is.
+The central character, known simply as Stalker, leads people into a mysterious, forbidden Zone where, it is said, all desires are fulfilled.
+In the film he guides a professor (representing science), and a writer (representing art) into a desolate post-industrial landscape.
+As they move deeper into the Zone, one becomes increasingly sensitive to the zone’s potentialities.
+Approaching the final threshold — the room where all desires are fulfilled — Stalker is in despair at the attitude of his companions: their doubts, irreverence, and failure to understand the dangers of the Zone.
+Finally, he rounds on them and in an intense, incantatory manner recites a poem, which happens to be by Arsenie Tarkovsky, the film-maker’s father.

 But there has to be more